-Member of Executive Board;
+Member of the Executive Board;

-Member of the Firm's Diversity Committee
+Member of the Firm's Diversity Committee;

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.